 During the second and final year in Cornerstone she managed to write down some of her ideas for the statutes for the Community of Our Lady of Walsingham.
 Three other young women from the discernment community and the Vocations Discernment Group also felt drawn to the project and helped to ‘fine-tune’ this document.
 “What we dream alone remains alone, what we dream together becomes reality”.
 On the advice of Westminster Diocese the statutes were reviewed by Sr Sharon Holland IHM in Rome in October 2003 and later approved by Cardinal Cormac Murphy O’Connor.
 He granted us the decree of erection as a public association destined to become a religious institute in time for our foundation day, the Feast of the Epiphany, 6th January 2004.

-The Founding Mass was celebrated on that day by Fr John Armitage and Fr Noel Wynn in the Slipper Chapel at Walsingham (see photo on the left) with just the four founding members and Mr Timothy McDonald (then MC of the Shrine) who has since become a great friend of the community.
-In September 2004 we started to run Abbotswick, a House of Prayer just off the M25 in the Essex countryside.
-Two important milestone were when Sr Camilla took her final vows on 24th March 2010 and Sr Gabriela took hers on 24th September 2012.
-Some photos of these unforgettable days can be seen in the photo gallery.
+The Founding Mass was celebrated on that day by Fr John Armitage and Fr Noel Wynn in the Slipper Chapel at Walsingham (see photo on the left) with just the four founding members and Mr Timothy McDonald (then MC of the Shrine) who has since become a great friend of the community (lefthand photo).
+From September 2004 until August 2017 we ran Abbotswick House of Prayer for Brentwood Diocese and since then we have been managing Dowry House, the retreat centre for the Catholic Shrine of Our Lady of Walsingham.

 6th January 2004.
 Foundation Day, Pre-foundation Retreat and the First 6 Months of life in COLW